charlotte-zhuang/coding-problems/useful-code/python-3.md

     """

     def __init__(self) -> None:
-        """Inits DSet as a new set"""
+        """Inits DSet as a new set."""
         self.parent = self
         self.rank = 0